astrowonk/quarto_tooltips/README.md

 What is a tooltip? {{<tooltips tooltip="This is a tooltip" >}}
 ```

-As you can see in the example, you must initialize the tooltips in your YAML header for this to work:
+As shown in the `example.qmd`, you must initialize the tooltips in your YAML header for this to work:

 ```{yaml}
 include-after-body: